 The ESS will be held on 11-13 November 2021 at the premises of the old Mahón/Maó lazaretto, in the island of Menorca.
 If the present sanitary situation continues, it would return to its usual springtime schedule on 26-28 May 2022.

-The deadline for proposals to the workshops and poster sessions is 21 May 2021.
-Send a 200-word abstract and a 1-page CV to email@example.com
+The deadline for sending proposals to the workshops and poster sessions is 15 June, 2021.
+Please send a 200-word abstract and a short one-page CV to email@example.com

 Session 1, Thursday 11th November 15-18:45h

 Lecture.
 Reassessing pandemics in the times of COVID.
 Iris Borowy, Mark Honigsbaum.

 Workshop + poster session: Comparing cholera, influenza and coronavirus

 Participants in this workshop are invited to address the biological, social, political, epidemiological, cultural, gender, environmental, or economic factors behind: